 To prevent possible injury, always open the manhole cover slowly.
 Pressure build up in the tank may cause the cover to burst open.
+Refer to Figure 11 for the following procedures.

 - 1. Park the Distributor in the desired location for loading overhead through the manhole. - 2.
 Set the truck parking brake and turn off engine. - 3.
 Before exiting the cab, turn the POWER switch OFF. - 4.
 When the desired amount of product is in the tank and the supply tank valve is closed, close the manhole lid and properly secure before moving the Distributor.